sblevins-dev/Synth-Racer/README.md

 - Implement a high score system with local or online leaderboard.

 ### Contributing
-- Contributions are welcome!
+Contributions are welcome!
 If you have any suggestions, please create a pull request or open an issue.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+### Acknowledgments
 Thanks to Unity Technologies for providing such a robust game development platform.
 Inspiration for the game concept from classic arcade games.